Sahaj-Bamba/Shop/README.md

 # Shop
-A website for Bamba Kirana Store
+A website for Shopping, You can register yourself and open your own store or you can view other stores.

 # Owner features
 Add others as owners